 Recruiting is a time-consuming and demanding task, particularly if you want to get it right first time.
 Getting a professional recruitment company to take care of your recruitment needs will free up valuable time.
 Professional employment consultants are also proficient in weeding out less suitable candidates and finding the right ones.

 Some recruiters love them, so loathe them, but we have to admit, application forms do have their advantages.
 Getting potential employees to fill out a standardised form helps employers compare candidates more quickly.

 Pre-screening candidates is a valuable way to save time in wasted interviews.

 Once you have screened your CVs or application forms, don’t jump straight into inviting those candidates to interview.
 Instead, conduct a pre-screening stage.
 Ask each shortlisted candidate the same uniform questions.
-These can be related to different aspects such as salary expectations, availability and their expectations from the role.
+These can be related to different aspects such as questions around salary expectations, availability and their expectations from the role.

 This simple process will give you a much clearer picture of your shortlisted candidates.
 It will also make it more visible, who you should be calling back for an interview.
 Again, an experienced recruitment agency will be able to conduct efficient pre-screening processes for you.

 It is not uncommon for employers to employ a candidate without asking for recommendations.
 References are valuable for many reasons.
 They give an employer an idea of what they are going to get when they hire an individual.
 An endorsement provides glimpses of a candidate’s work ethic and habits.
 Most importantly, this information comes from someone who has had the experience of working with the candidate.

 Forget to ask for references, and you are throwing away a crucial opportunity.
 It will enable you to gather hindsight as to whether the person you are thinking of hiring is likely to make a competent team member.

 Follow these few simple steps, and you will be well on your way to hiring the best calibre of candidate.